jdonlan/java-dev/java_language/static.md

 two.setId(2);
 ```

-This code works out for a while, but sometime down the road we decide we don't want separate methods for setting the first and last name.
+This code works out for a while, but sometime down the road we might decide that we don't want separate methods for setting the first and last name.
 We instead want one method for setting the full name.
 Now we'd have to go back and edit our Employee object creation code to just use one method.
-In our example this is really easy to do, but if we had created hundreds of employees then we'd be in trouble.
+In our example this is easy to do, but if we had created hundreds of employees then we'd be in trouble.
 This is where a factory can help.
 Consider the below Employee class using a factory method:

 ```
 public class Employee {